-At Telford Infant School we believe that every child should enjoy their learning journey and develop a love for learning that will last a life time.
-Through nurture and guidance, we ensure that all children begin their school life curious and engaged in the world around them and leave us as confident and resilient learners.
+At Telford Infant School we passionately believe that every child should enjoy their learning journey and develop a love for learning that will last a life time.
+We put the wellbeing of the children at the heart of our curriculum and through nurture and guidance we ensure that all children begin their school life curious and engaged in the world around them and leave us as confident and resilient learners.